Hypermetabolism

 Hypermetabolism is defined as an elevated resting energy expenditure (REE) > 110% of predicted REE.
 Hypermetabolism is accompanied by a variety of internal and external symptoms, most notably extreme weight loss, and can also be a symptom in itself.
 This state of increased metabolic activity can signal underlying issues, especially hyperthyroidism.
-Patients with Fatal familial insomnia, an extremely rare and strictly hereditary disorder, also presents with hypermetabolism; however, this universally fatal disorder is exceedingly rare, with only a few known cases worldwide.
+Patients with Fatal familial insomnia can also present with hypermetabolism; however, this universally fatal disorder is exceedingly rare, with only a few known cases worldwide.
 The drastic impact of the hypermetabolic state on patient nutritional requirements is often understated or overlooked as well.

 Signs and symptoms

 Symptoms may last for days, weeks, or months until the disorder is healed.
 The most apparent sign of hypermetabolism is an abnormally high intake of calories followed by continuous weight loss.
 Internal symptoms of hypermetabolism include: peripheral insulin resistance, elevated catabolism of protein, carbohydrates and triglycerides, and a negative nitrogen balance in the body.

 Outward symptoms of hypermetabolism may include: